johnwcowan/r7rs-work/IntervalsCowan.md

 `(interval-fits-within? `*intervala intervalb*`)`

-interval A fits within interval B iff they are not congruent, sA >= sB, and eA <= eB.
+Interval A fits within interval B iff they are not congruent, sA >= sB, and eA <= eB.
 This relation can be exhaustively partitioned into three sub-relations:

 `(interval-strictly-fits-within? `*intervala intervalb*`)`

-interval A fits strictly within interval B iff sA > sB and eA < eB.
+Interval A fits strictly within interval B iff sA > sB and eA < eB.

 `(interval-prefix? `*intervala intervalb*`)`

-interval A is a prefix of interval B iff sA = sB and eA < eB.
+Interval A is a prefix of interval B iff sA = sB and eA < eB.

 `(interval-suffix? `*intervala intervalb*`)`

-interval A is a suffix of interval B iff sA > sB and eA = eB.
+Interval A is a suffix of interval B iff sA > sB and eA = eB.

 `(interval-overlaps? `*intervala intervalb*`)`

-interval A and interval B overlap iff either sA or eA (but not both) is greater than sB and less than eB.
+Interval A and interval B overlap iff either sA or eA (but not both) is greater than sB and less than eB.
 This relation can be exhaustively partitioned into two sub-relations:

 `(interval-overlap-start? `*intervala intervalb*`)`